rchaganti/DSCResources/cMMAgent/README.md

 - [cMMAgentProxyCredential](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentProxyCredential) is used to add, modify, or remove the credentials that need to be used to authenticate to a proxy configured using cMMAgentProxyName resource.
 - [cMMAgentOpInsights](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentOpInsights) is used to enable or disable Azure Operational Insights within the Microsoft Monitoring Agent.
 This can also be used to update the WorkspaceID and WorkspaceKey for connecting to Azure Operational Insights.

 I could have combined the resources into just a couple of them but that increases the complexity of the resource module.
 Therefore, I decided to go much granular and divide these into multiple resources.
 For example, the [cMMAgentProxyCredential](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentProxyCredential) resource lets you not just add or remove credentials but also update the credentials, if required.
-The

 ####Using cMMAgentInstall resource####
-The cMMAgentInstall is a composite DSC resource.
+The [cMMAgentInstall](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentInstall) is a composite DSC resource.
 This can be used to install MMAgent in an unattended manner.
 Behind the scenes, this resource uses the Package DSC resource.

 ![](http://i.imgur.com/tkrhB01.png)